carlosp420/nymphalidae_diversification/MS.md

 Table 2.
 Likelihood ratio test between the model of increased diversification of nymphalids feeding on Solanaceae against a model forcing equal speciation rates (no effect on diversification).

 Figure S1.
 MCC tree defined as strict higher level phylogeny but collapsing all clades younger than the cutoff value at 24 MYA.

+Figure S2.
+Boxplot of the 95% confidence intervals for estimated speciation and extinction rates on an enforced strict higher level phylogeny of our MCC tree by collapsing all clades younger than the cutoff value at 24 MYA (see figure S1).
+Estimated rates using the method in @stadler2013.

 ## References